How do I get rid of leatherjackets?

 Ah leatherjackets in your lawn, the lawn-lovers arch enemy.
 These pesky pests will make their way into your lawn almost without you noticing – until random yellow dead patches appear in your lawn!

-Leatherjackets in your lawn may temporarily make your garden grass unsightly, but you can get it back from their grubby clutches and learn how to get rid of leatherjackets with our guide.
+Leatherjackets in your lawn may temporarily make your garden grass unsightly, but you can get it back from its grubby clutches and learn how to get rid of leatherjackets with our guide.
+This way, you get your grass seed growing fabulously again!

 What are leatherjackets?

-Unless you’ve had them before, it’s highly unlikely that you happen to know what leatherjackets are and you probably don't know how to get rid of leatherjackets either.
+Unless you’ve had them before, it’s highly unlikely that you happen to know what leatherjackets bug is, and you probably don't know how to get rid of them either.
 In short, they’re grey and mousy brown grubs that eat at the roots of your grass, causing it to die off.
 They go mostly unnoticed as they begin their lives as eggs laid by crane flies (daddy long legs), and it takes a perfect storm of hot and wet weather to cause them to hatch.
-This happens in random patches because only some crane fly eggs will hatch, and once fully grown at the larvae stage they will begin to eat the grass around them.
+This happens in random patches because only some crane fly eggs will hatch, and once fully grown at the larvae stage, they will begin to eat the grass around them.

 How do I know if I have leatherjackets in my lawn?